-Relevance, effectiveness, efficiency, impact and sustainability. .
+Relevance, effectiveness, efficiency, impact and sustainability.

-These are discussed below separately;
+These are discussed below separately.

-- H. Relevance: Relevance of project interventions assessed for the extent to which they are focused on strengthening rights-based development, community stabilization and social inclusion.
-It also refers to the extent to which the project responds to the needs and priorities of citizens of Pakistan. - I. Effectiveness: extent to which project objectives have been achieved or are likely to be achieved; and the extent to which intended beneficiaries and democratic institutions have benefitted from project interventions. - J. Efficiency: Is the relation between inputs of resources and results achieved appropriate and justifiable? - K. Impact: Explore if and how various project components had a positive/less positive/no impact on each other - L. Sustainability: Assess the sustainability of results achieved, such as partner capacity developed, and voter awareness improved.
+Relevance: Relevance of project interventions assessed for the extent to which they are focused on strengthening democratic institutions.
+It also refers to the extent to which the project responds to the needs and priorities of citizens of Pakistan.

-Cross-cutting:

-- M. Human Rights Assess the impact of project interventions on marginalized groups - N. Gender Equality Assess the impact of project interventions on mainstreaming gender equality
+Effectiveness: extent to which project objectives have been attained or are likely to be attained; and the extent to which people and democratic institutions have benefitted from project interventions

+Efficiency: Is the relation between inputs of resources and results achieved appropriate and justifiable?

+Impact: Explore if and how various project components had a positive/less positive/no impact on each other

+Sustainability: Assess the sustainability of results achieved, such as partner capacity developed, and voter awareness improved.